Nadeem Razi

 Nadeem Razi is a Pakistani politician who was a Member of the Provincial Assembly of Sindh from May 2013 to May 2018.

 Early life and education

 He was born on 3 June 1966 in Karachi.

 He has a degree of Bachelor of Commerce from Karachi University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-121 KARACHI-XXXIII in 2013 Pakistani general election.
-In September 2017, he quit MQM and joined Pak Sarzameen Party.
+He was elected to the Provincial Assembly of Sindh as a candidate of MQM-L from Constituency PS-121 KARACHI-XXXIII in the 2013 Pakistani general election.
+In September 2017, he quit MQM-P and joined PSP.